 Test Results Aren’t Always 100% Accurate

 There is no parasite/pathogen test that is 100% accurate 100% of the time for a couple of reasons.
-First, there are estimated over 400 bacterial species and over 300 parasitic worms that can be found in the human intestinal tract.
+First, there are an estimated over 400 bacterial species and over 300 parasite or parasitic worms that can be found in the human intestinal tract.
 Some are beneficial, some are neutral, and some can be extremely pathogenic, or harmful.

 Most labs test for only a few dozen or so potential offenders, which can leave several dozen or more not even looked for.